metricq/metricq-python/docs/howto/project-structure.rst

     write_to = "metricq_example/version.py"

-On installation, this will create a file :file:`metricq_example/version.py` that includes variables :code:`version` (a :code:`str`) and :code:`version_tuple` with the parsed version information.
+On installation, this creates a file :file:`metricq_example/version.py` that includes variables :code:`version` (a :code:`str`) and :code:`version_tuple` with the parsed version information.
 Exclude this file from being tracked by :code:`git`: